AaTekle/PDFEXTRACT/README.md

 5. Upload any PDF file using the provided button/form.
 6. Click the "Extract Text" button to extract text from the uploaded PDF file.

-(Note: Ctrl + C if you want the app to stop running within the localhost)
+(Note: Ctrl + C if you want the app to stop running within the terminal (localhost)

 ## Dependencies